ExCALIBUR-SysGenX/pdesoft/code-of-conduct/index.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of signalised language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission